MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/powerbi-visualization-anomaly-detection.md

 ### Format anomalies

 This experience  is highly customizable.
-You can format the anomaly's shape, size, color and also the color, style, transparency of expected range.
+You can format the anomaly's shape, size, and color, and also the color, style, and transparency of expected range.
 You can also configure the parameter of the algorithm.
-If you increase the sensitivity, the algorithm would be very sensitive to changes in your data.
+If you increase the sensitivity, the algorithm is more sensitive to changes in your data.
 In that case, even a slight deviation is marked as an anomaly.
 If you decrease the sensitivity, the algorithm is more selective on what it considers an anomaly.

  ![Screenshot showing how to format anomalies](media/power-bi-visualization-anomaly-detection/format-anomalies.gif)